mshahriarinia/NeuralNetworks/assignment2/README.txt

 > data.vocab

 'data.trainData' is a matrix of 372550 X 4.
-This means there are 372550
-training cases and 4 words per training case.
+This means there are 372550 training cases and 4 words per training case.
 	Each entry is an integer that is the index of a word in the vocabulary.
-So each row represents a sequence of 4 words. 'data.validData' and 'data.testData' are also similar.
+So each row represents a sequence of 4 words.
+'data.validData' and 'data.testData' are also similar.
 They contain 46,568 4-grams each.

 All three need to be separated into inputs and targets and the training set needs to be split into mini-batches.
 The file load_data.m provides code for doing that.
 To run it type:

->[train_x, train_t, valid_x, valid_t, test_x, test_t, vocab] = load_data(100);
+>[train_input, train_target, valid_input, valid_target, test_input, test_target, vocab] = load_data(100)

-This will load the data, separate it into inputs and target, and make mini-batches of size 100 for the training set.
+This will load the data, separate it into inputs and target, and make mini-batches of size 100 for the training set (reshapes data).

 train.m implements the function that trains a neural net language model.
 To run the training, execute the following -